Visit our forests for hands on learning!

 Our goals for your tour

-- Hands on learning in the outdoors where students can explore, discover and learn.
+- We offer hands on learning in the outdoors where students can explore, observe, discover and learn.

-- Students will learn about competition and how all plants need sunlight, moisture, nutrients, and air for survival.
+- Students will see plant competition and how all plants need sunlight, moisture, nutrients, and air for survival.
 Since most plants can not move, plants must compete with one another for what they need.
 Those plants that do the best job of competing and meeting their needs become the dominant plants.
 In western Oregon, the dominant plants are trees; thus, we have forests.
-This whole process is called succession, change over time.
+This process is called succession, or, change over time.

 - Though a forest is so much more than trees, many people can not see the forest for the trees.
 We want children to see the forest, e.g., buds, leader, soil, needles, sounds, history, water, shrubs, wildlife, canopy layers, etc. We hope this sharpens their observation skills as they begin to see and understand the whole forest, not just the trees.